kelseyhightower/kubernetes-the-hard-way/README.md

 ## Labs

-The following labs assume you have a working [Google Compute Platform](https://cloud.google.com) account and a recent version of the [Google Cloud SDK](https://cloud.google.com/sdk/) (116.0.0+) installed.
+The following labs assume you have a working [Google Cloud Platform](https://cloud.google.com) account and a recent version of the [Google Cloud SDK](https://cloud.google.com/sdk/) (116.0.0+) installed.
 While GCP will be used for basic infrastructure needs, the things learned in this tutorial apply to every platform.

 * [Cloud Infrastructure Provisioning](docs/01-infrastructure.md)
 * [Setting up a CA and TLS Cert Generation](docs/02-certificate-authority.md)